-Given their size and strength, and the fact that they are considered one of the most dangerous dog breeds, it's best to learn this breed well before adopting one (provided you can find them).
+Given their size and strength and that they are considered one of the most dangerous dog breeds, it's best to learn this breed well before adopting one (provided you can find them).

 6 Doberman Pinscher

-That does not mean they are violent but it does mean that a professional dog trainer is best used to train this breed.
+That does not mean they are violent, but it does mean that a professional dog trainer is best used to train this breed.

 Normally, anything that would seem like a threat to a Doberman's handler will immediately be met with ferocious tenacity from a Doberman Pinscher.
 Their main focus is always aggression.

 However, when raised from puppies and trained well, Rottweilers (or Rotties) can be wonderful pets and great guard dogs.
 Socialization is a must for them as puppies.

-The Rottweiler is a very relaxed dog in general until it comes to their home and family being in danger, or what they may perceive as danger.
+The Rottweiler is a very relaxed dog in general until it comes to their home and family is in danger, or what they may perceive as danger.

 8 German Shepherd

 The German Shepherd is hands down one of the most favorite breeds for most people, right there with Huskies, even though a reputation as one of the most dangerous dogs in the world tends to follow them around, and rightfully so.

 This working breed has earned its name as the best police dog breed but can become aggressive and dangerous when it is not doing anything constructive to let out all that energy.